barseghyanartur/django-rest-framework-tricks/docs/index.rst

 Sample model
 ~~~~~~~~~~~~

-The only customisation here is that we declare two ``NestedProxyField`` fields
+The only variation from standard implementation here is that we declare two
-on the ``Book`` model level for to be used in ``BookSerializer`` serializer.
+``NestedProxyField`` fields on the ``Book`` model level for to be used in
+``BookSerializer`` serializer.

-Note, that the change does not cause model change (no migrations or whatever).
+Note, that the change does not cause model change (no migrations or
+whatsoever).

 Required imports
 ^^^^^^^^^^^^^^^^